 Optional Disability Insurance Riders

-You can add optional riders at an additional cost to your policy to best fit your needs and budget.
+You can add optional riders at an additional cost to your policy that best fits your needs and budget.
 Some popular rider options for massage therapists include:

-Retroactive Injury Benefit Rider: Pays benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.
+Retroactive Injury Benefit Rider: Pays benefits from the date of disability due to injury (i.e. not sickness) if disability occurs within 30 days of the injury and continues through the elimination period.